Click, clack, no crash course — mechanical keyboards that feel *instantly* familiar.

 You shouldn’t have to relearn typing to enjoy a mechanical keyboard.
 We want the satisfying feel of switches without a week of hunting for the right layout or learning new key layers.

 We focused on what matters most for zero learning curve: familiar layouts, sensible key profiles, and reliable software or wireless behavior.
-Simple things like PBT keycaps, consistent travel, and full-sized or TKL layouts make a huge difference in day-one comfort.
+Simple things like PBT keycaps, consistent travel, and full-sized or TKL layouts in our keyboards shop make a huge difference in day-one comfort.

 Top Picks